Budesonide: Legal status

+The FDA granted the application breakthrough therapy designation.

 Research

 COVID-19

 Budesonide was recommended in April 2021 by the UK's NHS to treat COVID-19 on a case-by-case basis for those aged 50 years of age and older.
 After a University of Oxford research team found in a trial with 1,700 patients that budesonide could benefit many people over 50 with COVID-19 symptoms, it was recommended from 12 April 2021, by the National Health Service in the UK for general practitioners (GPs) to treat COVID-19 on a case-by-case basis.
 Results of a large-scale trial published in August 2021 suggest that inhaled budesonide improves the time of recovery and people's well-being during the recovery process.
-The recommendation was withdrawn in December 2021 citing the need for more research.

 Inhalational budesonide was added to the recommended treatment for cases of COVID-19 in India in April 2021.
+The NIH recommendation was withdrawn in December 2021 citing the need for more research.